 Square Appointments pricing

-Xero is cloud-based accounting software built for small-to-medium-sized businesses (SMBs).
+Xero is cloud-based accounting software built for SMBs.
 Companies use its features to manage invoicing, expense tracking, payroll and more.

-It’s primarily a bookkeeping platform but is also suitable for business owners who need customer database software to store financial information.
+It’s primarily a bookkeeping platform, but also suitable for business owners who need customer database software to store financial information.

-For example, you can use Xero to create detailed customer profiles and ease the pressure of admin tasks.
+For example, you can use Xero to create detailed customer profiles:

 Xero’s key features allow you to: